 Our Higher Education courses

-As the country’s newest and fastest-growing university, Torrens University Australia brings a fresh approach to higher education.
+As the country’s fastest-growing university, Torrens University Australia brings a fresh approach to higher education.
 We focus on giving you the skills and the knowledge to ensure long-term success in your career.
 PhD qualified and research-active academics with strong ties to industry will support you in every step of your study.

 Our researchers are skilled and experienced at working with stakeholders to develop and deliver research projects.
 Find a prospective collaborator or expert by searching Torrens University Australia Researcher Profiles.

 Industry partnerships and collaborationTo address the real world issues today, research has to be tackled from multiple perspectives.
 We believe that when a problem is approached, perspectives from disciplines such as management, health, design and technology should be considered as part of the process.
 Only then is in-depth understanding enabled.
 Industry partnerships at Torrens University are critical when it comes down to relevance and impact in key areas of research.
 At Torrens University the drive is towards increased collaboration, interaction and engagement between disciplines as well as with partners to ensure research we conduct has real world application.
 Torrens University is developing fundamental, strategic and applied research expertise in focused areas that are related to and inform the courses of study offered, not only advancing knowledge but with the potential to lead to international research collaborations and contribute to society.
 We would like to hear from you if you want to sponsor a research project or research student, collaborate with Torrens research staff or provide supervision or assessment of higher degree students.